Designations Congruent with Things: Chapter 6

 This is why he needs to sort himself out.

-The maddening thing about all of this is that he’s certain that Newton is not going to bother trying to work through it, he’s simply going to take his new and inappropriate passion for Descartes, his improved quantitative reasoning, and an almost infinite number of other mental biases large and small, as givens.
-The will effortlessly proceed with his new reality in blithe unconcern.
+The maddening thing about all of this is that he’s certain Newton won’t bother trying to work through it, he’ll simply take his new and inappropriate passion for Descartes, his improved quantitative reasoning, and an infinite number of other mental biases large and small, as givens.
+The man will effortlessly proceed with his new reality in blithe unconcern.
 He will, certainly, subject Hermann to poorly organized soliloquies on the fractal nature of the musical compositions of J.S.
-Bach, or the intricacies of set theory, and he will probably inappropriately blend these things in novel ways with his own expertise in a manner fascinating and infinitely frustrating.
+Bach or the intricacies of set theory, and he will probably inappropriately blend these things in novel ways with his own expertise in a manner fascinating and infinitely frustrating.

 But that is not what Newton should do.

-And it is not what Hermann is going to do.
+And it is not what Hermann will do.

-How he’s going to work himself out of his current identity confusion is not yet clear to him, and he’s not inclined to problem-solve his way free from conflicting biases while inside a three-Tesla magnet.
+How he’ll work himself out of his current identity confusion isn’t yet clear, and he’s not inclined to problem-solve his way free from conflicting biases while inside a 3-Tesla magnet.
 As for the why behind his resolve, well.

 It’s complex.

 Hermann likes his identity as it is—or, as it was, thank you very much.
-He also, though he would be unlikely to admit it in so many words, likes Newton’s identity as it was as well, and would prefer for his colleague to remain relatively unscathed by the events of the past day.
+He also, though he’d be unlikely to admit as much in so many words, likes Newton’s identity as it was as well, and would prefer his colleague to remain relatively unscathed by the events of the past day.

-Unfortunately, he cannot convince himself that such an outcome is likely.
+Unfortunately, he cannot convince himself such an outcome is likely.

-Fortunately, it is more likely than it would be had Newton performed the second drift alone, as was his original, asinine intention.
+Fortunately, it’s more likely than it would be had Newton drifted for a second time alone, as was his original, asinine intention.

 Hermann still cannot believe the man was able to drift with dead alien tissue, for god’s sake.
 The entire concept, when Newton proposed it, had struck Hermann as offensively, revoltingly counter-intuitive and flagrantly irresponsible, given that the almost certain outcome of his experiment as outlined was a reduction in the PPDC science staff by fifty percent.